adamritter/nostr-relaypool-ts/README.md

 - relays: Events for filters that have no relay field set will be requested from all the specified relays.

+  If relays is not set and authors is set for all filters, RelayPool will get write relays for all authors in the subscription and send the subscription to those relays.

 - onEvent: